Simple Considerations for Choosing a Horse Bit

 Most people purchase their horse already trained and aren’t privy to the whole progression of green horse to wonderful riding horse as done by an experienced trainer.
 The misconception of “gentle-to-severe” bit progression might be founded in the experience of watching a trainer take a “spoiled” horse to a more severe bit to get control back.
 In a correction bit for a short time, a horse who has been mis-handled or mis-trained can return to his mild bit with a new understanding and more freedom.
 He goes back to infancy and returns to adulthood – back to the playpen then returns to freedom.

 2. How he responds to his current bit: A horse can tell you if he is uncomfortable.
 If you see signs of bit problems, start looking for a new bit immediately.
+He may need a bit that exploits a different area of his mouth.
 Often a horse who is hard to handle needs a more generous bit instead of a more severe one. (see Bit Fit)

 3. Your own riding hands and expertise: Beginners should usually use simple snaffles or even a hackamore only.
 They are the most forgiving and do not magnify rider errors. (see Snaffle Bits) If your timing is slow or you ride using the reins for balance, your horse must be in a bit that will forgive those problems and not pass the pressure on to his mouth.
 He must be in a bit that gives plenty of relief from harsh jerks and miscues caused by your poor balance.
 He needs a bit that lengthens your signal time (the time between when a rider picks up the reins and when the rider “handles” the horse using the bit.)